 • honey (to taste) – 1-2 tbsp.

-Water after boiling is left for 5 minutes. for easy cooling.
-The milk is warmed up.
-Using a blender, tea powder, coconut oil, vanilla extract are mixed.
-Water and milk are added to the resulting mixture, and once again everything is slightly mixed.
+After boiling, leave the water for 5 minutes. for easy cooling.
+The milk is heated.
+Using a blender, tea powder, coconut oil, and vanilla extract are mixed.
+Water and milk are added to the resulting mixture, and everything is lightly mixed again.
 Honey is added to the finished drink.
-Then matcha tea with milk (latte) is poured into a beautiful cup and drunk with absolute pleasure.
+Then the matcha tea with milk (latte) is poured into a beautiful cup and drunk with absolute pleasure.

 Some rules for using matcha

-This Japanese drink, prepared according to the classic recipe, is bitter, so you can eat not sugary sweetness before drinking tea.
-Also, matcha tea should be drunk immediately after preparation: if it is left for a while, a precipitate may form.
-Drinking matcha should be done slowly, while taking small sips.
+This Japanese drink, prepared according to a classic recipe, is bitter, so before drinking tea you can eat a non-cloying sweetness.
+Also, matcha tea should be drunk immediately after preparation: if it is left for a while, sediment may form.
+You need to drink matcha slowly, taking small sips.

 Note!
-If small particles are felt in the mouth when drinking this powdered foam tea, then the matcha was not whipped well enough.
+If you feel small particles in your mouth when drinking this foamy powdered tea, the matcha has not been whipped well enough.

 Matcha during pregnancy

 Drinking matcha tea during pregnancy is not prohibited.
-However, due to the presence of caffeine in it, expectant mothers should do this with extreme caution and it is better after consulting a doctor.
-Weak matcha will definitely not harm pregnant women if you drink it no more than 2-3 times a week, one cup a day.
+However, due to the presence of caffeine in it, expectant mothers should do this with extreme caution and better after consulting a doctor.
+Weak matcha definitely won’t harm pregnant women if you drink it no more than 2-3 times a week, one cup a day.

 For weight loss

-Those who wish to correct their figure can prepare matcha tea as follows: 0.5-1 tsp. powder tea is sifted into a container through a strainer, then the tea is poured with 100-150 ml of heated boiled water (80 ° C), then everything is well mixed and infused for about half a minute.
-The calorie content of this tea is approximately 1 kcal per 100 g of powder (i.e. if one serving contains 2 g of matcha and 70 ml of water, then the drink will contain 0.02 kcal or 20 cal).
+Those who want to correct their figure can prepare matcha tea as follows: 0.5-1 tsp. powder tea leaves are sifted into a container through a strainer, then the tea is poured with 100-150 ml of heated boiled water (80°C), then everything is mixed well and infused for about half a minute.
+The calorie content of this tea is approximately 1 kcal per 100 g of powder (i.e., if one serving contains 2 g of matcha and 70 ml of water, the drink will contain 0.02 kcal or 20 cal).

 What is the difference between mate and matcha

-The names "mate" and "matcha" are similar, but they are completely different teas. considered a tonic drink, it is especially rich in caffeine.
-The raw material for this tea is the leaves from the shoots of the Paraguayan holly tree.
-Mate is an ethnic tea that is an integral part of Argentinean and other South American cultures.
+The names “mate” and “matcha” are similar, but they are completely different teas.
+Considered a tonic drink, it is especially rich in caffeine.
+The raw materials for this tea are leaves from the shoots of the Paraguayan holly tree.
+Mate is an ethnic tea that is an integral part of Argentine and other South American cultures.

 How to choose